tothaval/AidingElementsUserInterface/testrun/readme.txt

 in the same folder where the binary is located. within this folder there is a core folder and within that are several ...data.xml files. manipulate the values of the files to change AEUIs appearance, __WIP__

-began working on container saving, cleaned and refactored the project a little bit

 abbr: